brettshollenberger/codecabulary/The MEAN Stack.md

 	  }
 	});

-Now we'll use our genericAPI factory function to create a Model object out of our schema.
+Now we can use our genericAPI factory function to create a Model object out of our schema.
 You'll notice this function is nice and generic, allowing us to easily add a new schema that will get mapped to a Model object as well if we see fit in the future:

 	// server/lib/mongoSchema.js
 	for (entity in schema) {